-The area has always been a popular area with visitors who are daring enough to brave the Rest and Be Thankful Road and head down the Kintyre peninsula to hop a ferry to one of the Inner Hebridean Islands, walk or cycle the Kintyre Way, or simply to drive along the endlessly winding coastal route down to Southend, Campbeltown or Machrihanish.
+The west coast has always been a popular area with visitors who are daring enough to brave the Rest and Be Thankful Road.
+From here, you can explore the Kintyre peninsula, hop a ferry to the Inner Hebrides and walk or cycle the Kintyre Way.
+Alternatively, simply to drive along the endlessly winding coastal route down to Southend, Campbeltown or Machrihanish.

-Inveraray is famous for its Castle, Jail and as the docking point for the Vital Spark ship, which was the setting for a popular comedy programme of the same name.
+Inveraray is famous for its Castle, Jail and as the docking point for the Vital Spark ship.
+This was the setting for a popular comedy programme of the same name.
 This will probably be entirely unfamiliar to if you’re not Scottish, but we loved it.
-We might also be a *touch* biased, but don’t hold it against us.

-On the way into Inveraray, as you drive across the beautiful old bridge, you can’t help but be drawn in by the view of the town and harbour on your left hand side.
-Unfortunately, a view of the Castle will be on your right hand side as you cross, and it can be a bit confusing to decide what to look at first.
-You’ll become something akin to a meerkat as you glance furtively from side to side trying to get a good view of both.
-Top Tip: Do try to also keep your eyes on the road.
+On the way into Inveraray, as you drive across the old bridge, you can’t help but be drawn by the view of the town and harbour.
+Unfortunately, a view of the Castle is on the opposite side and it’s difficult to choose what to look at first.

-Parking is in a pay and display car park in the centre of town, just next to the harbour, or you can park up and down the main street (if you can find a space).
+Parking is in a pay and display car park in the centre of town, just next to the harbour.
+Alternatively, there’s another car park on the main street.
 I’m not one for reverse parking…or any kind of parking for that matter, so I tend to stick to the P&D for reasons of personal and public safety.

+The first time I stayed in Tarbert for work, I had a bedroom with a view out across the water.
+I spent an inordinate amount of time watching the CalMac ferry dropping off and picking up passengers.
 Tarbert, like Inverary, is in a beautiful setting.
-Its harbour is filled with anchored boats, gently floating on the water, and there are some great walks around the town that offer the chance to make the most of the scenic views.
+Its harbour is filled with anchored boats, gently floating on the water.
+There are some great walks around the town that offer the chance to make the most of the scenic views.

-Tarbert is famous for its herring (and other) fishing history and is the gateway for access to the Inner Hebridean Islands and the Mull of Kintyre.
+Tarbert is famous for its herring fishing and is the gateway for access to the Inner Hebrides and Mull of Kintyre.
 The town sits between East Loch Tarbert and West Loch Tarbert, which are inlets of Loch Fyne.
-Like Inveraray, Tarbert also boast a Castle; although the two couldn’t be more different Whilst Inverary is grand and imposing, Tarbert’s is pretty much a ruin sitting atop a hill.
-However, taking the time to climb the steps and wander across the hill is well worth it for the views alone; even if the ruins of the 13th Century Royal castle might not be much to look at on their own.
+Like Inveraray, Tarbert also has a Castle; although the two couldn’t be more opposite in look.
+While Inverary is grand and imposing, Tarbert’s is pretty much a ruin.
+However, taking the time to climb the steps and wander across the hill is well worth it for the views alone.

 Just a few miles out of the town lies the impressive Stonefield Castle Hotel, which boasts 60 acres of manicured gardens, famous for their impressive array of Himalayan Rhododendrons and other exotic and rare shrubs.